gavanderhoorn/dominh/README.md

 ## Supported functionality

-Dominh can currently be used to:
+Dominh can currently be used to (incomplete list):

 * fault reset the controller
 * determine whether the controller is: